Hello, I am Takezawa of UTSUWABI, an online store selling Japanese tableware.

 The shop offers handmade products that can be used for a long time and blend in with daily life.

-The basement is a permanent store where 50 artists' vessels and sundries are sold, and the first floor is a gallery space where exhibitions are held every month.
+The basement is a permanent store where 50 artists' tableware and sundries are sold, and the first floor is a gallery space where exhibitions are held every month.

 The first floor is a gallery space where monthly exhibitions are held and you can always find something new.